mitchellthomson/Security-CODE/README.md

     There are several threats that can happen when using this method of auth, it does leave issues and risk of Cross-site Request Forgery(CSRF), this is when a malicious agent is able to take the stored data from a registered user by imitatiating what appears to be an http request from a legit site.

+    Sql-injection is protected through use of sqlalchemy.
+By using Sqlalchemy quoting systems escapes special characters (ie semicolons) are escaped automatically which helps prevent sql injections

     Password hashing is done with sha256 method of hash.
 Hashing is a method to secure data in a format that is unreadable unless you have access to the key.
 If the database of users was comprimised the hacker would not gain access to clear text passwords and would be unable to read them as they dont have this key.